aodoming/AlphabetSoup_ADominguez/README.md

 respectively because there were 8 feature columns and so as to not overfit the model.
 There were also 2 hidden layers used, along with the relu activation function.

+2) Were you able to achieve the target model performance?
+What steps did you take to try and increase model performance?